Concordium/concordium-update-proposals/source/CIS/cis-5.rst

 CCDs/CIS-2 tokens can be deposited into the smart contract wallet by specifying to which public key the deposit should be assigned.

-The holder of the corresponding private key does not have to submit transactions on chain to transfer/withdraw its CCD/CIS-2 token balances, but instead, it can generate a valid signature, identify a willing third party to submit its signature on-chain (a service fee can be added to financially incentivize a third party to do so).
+The holder of the corresponding private key does not submit transactions on chain to transfer/withdraw its CCD/CIS-2 token balances, but instead, it can generate a valid signature, identify a willing third party to submit its signature in a transaction on-chain (a service fee can be added to financially incentivize a third party to do so).

 The three main actions in the smart contract that can be taken: